When I first was invited to the Marche region, in Italy, to explore the urban art and flavors of the Ancona area, I was a little surprised.

 The Marche are still a very much traditional region where the old crafts survive and get passed from one generation to the next.

-The owner of the family-owned Antica Stamperia Carpegna showed us how tableclothes are made in the traditional way, and if it looks quite easy trust me, it’s not.
+The owner of the family-owned Antica Stamperia Carpegna showed us how tablecloths are made traditionally, and if it looks quite easy trust me, it’s not.

 We also visited the historical water mill Antico Molino Bravi (functioning since 1565!) and we witnessed how flour is made.
 It was really interesting and the smell of fresh flour, oh my gosh, to die for!